An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: A duality between framed toric varieties

 The following result gives an algebraic criterion to having a calibrated $f$-process.
-The next Theorem~\ref{thm:Krawitz} will give a more geometric version of this criterion, in terms of Krawitz duality of the associated Landau-Ginzburg models.
+Theorem~\ref{thm:Krawitz} will give a more geometric version of this criterion, in terms of Krawitz duality of the associated Landau-Ginzburg models.

 \begin{theorem} Let $V=(\v_1\ \cdots\ \v_m)$\,, $\L_\aa=(\ll_1\ \cdots\ \ll_{m'})$ and $\L_\bb$ be the fan matrices of $X$\,, $\XX_\aa$ and $\XX_\bb$\,, respectively, constructed above.
 Then, up to identifying lattices $M$ (hence $N$) of $X$ and $\XX_\bb$, the $f$-process \emph{(\ref{Deltaproc})} is calibrated if and only if